 - Step 1 LITAS light units to be to be lifted off the frame, the frame checked with a sprit level to ensure that it is set into the ground level both level horizontally & lengthways.
-Any variances need to be resolved and the frame reset so that it is both level through both axis, prior to undertaking Step 2; - Step 2 reset lights back onto frame and ensure that their cradle is set onto the frame level both horizontally & lengthways; - Step 3 using an Inclinometer (available from the Chief Engineer) and by adjusting light adjustment screws at the front of each light incline or decline the angle of the LITAS light units to meet the following angles: - o first set of lights from Hold Alpha $(V^1) \downarrow (V^2)$ = set at 3° 40' ≤; - o second set of lights from Hold Alpha (V3) ↓ (V4) = set at 4° 20'≦; - Step 4 the CFI should physically fly the LITAS glide slope to ensure that the LITAS provides appropriate glide slope to and onto RW 18 touchdown and also to give sufficient clearance when crossing the road; - Step 5 Complete physics and flight check record form (Form 3) by both the person setup light units and the pilot flying checking glide slope;
+Any variances need to be resolved and the frame reset so that it is both level through both axis, prior to undertaking Step 2; - Step 2 reset lights back onto frame and ensure that their cradle is set onto the frame level both horizontally & lengthways; - Step 3 using an Inclinometer (available from the Chief Engineer) and by adjusting light adjustment screws at the front of each light incline or decline the angle of the LITAS light units to meet the following angles: - o first set of lights from Hold Alpha $(V^1) \square (V^2) =$ set at 3° 40^{\prime} ; - ∘ second set of lights from Hold Alpha (V^3) \sqcap (V^4) = set at 4° 20'; - Step 4 the CFI should physically fly the LITAS glide slope to ensure that the LITAS provides appropriate glide slope to and onto RW 18 touchdown and also to give sufficient clearance when crossing the road; - Step 5 Complete physics and flight check record form (Form 3) by both the person setup light units and the pilot flying checking glide slope;

-6.7.
+8.7.
 Aeronautical Ground Lighting Responsibilities

-Responsibility for the upkeep of the signs, markings, signals and aeronautical ground lighting rests with the Accountable Manager.
+Responsibility for the upkeep of the signs, markings, signals and aeronautical ground lighting rests with the Committee, delegated on a day to day basis to the Airside Manager.